Column chromatography: Mobile phase (eluent)

-There is an optimum flow rate for each particular separation.
-A faster flow rate of the eluent minimizes the time required to run a column and thereby minimizes diffusion, resulting in a better separation.
-However, the maximum flow rate is limited because a finite time is required for the analyte to equilibrate between the stationary phase and mobile phase, see Van Deemter's equation.
-A simple laboratory column runs by gravity flow.
-The flow rate of such a column can be increased by extending the fresh eluent filled column above the top of the stationary phase or decreased by the tap controls.
-Faster flow rates can be achieved by using a pump or by using compressed gas (e.g. air, nitrogen, or argon) to push the solvent through the column (flash column chromatography).
+The eluent flow rate can be optimized.
+A higher flow rate eluent decreases the time required to run a column and thereby decreases diffusion, improving the resolving power.
+However, if the flow rate is too high, the analyte would fail to equilibrate between the stationary phase and mobile phase (see Van Deemter's equation).

+To increase the flow rate of a gravity-flow column chromatography, one can increase the height of the fresh eluent column above the top of the stationary phase, or decrease the tap controls.
+It can also be increased by using a pump or by using compressed gas (e.g. air, nitrogen, or argon) to push the solvent through the column (flash column chromatography).